Romania's PM Ponta wins first round of presidential election

 IMF DEAL UNCERTAINTY

+"The results are somewhat in line with what we have seen in exit polls, which isn't to say the final outcome is decided," said Vlad Muscalu, chief economist at ING Bank in Bucharest.

+It was unclear whom Ponta might choose to succeed him as prime minister if he wins the presidency.

-As well as loosening fiscal policy, a new Ponta-appointed government could end the deal with the International Monetary Fund when the current 4 billion euro agreement expires next year.
-The deal has bolstered Romania's credibility with investors and nudged successive governments to reform.
+Ponta, and a new government he would help shape, might loosen fiscal policy and end the deal with the International Monetary Fund.
+The 4 billion euro agreement, which expires next year, has bolstered Romania's credibility with investors and nudged successive governments to reform.

 "After the IMF agreement expires there will be two questions.
 Will it be further extended?"
 Greg Konieczny, the manager of Romanian investment fund Fondul Proprietatea, said in a recent interview.